354ika/SunflowerTuringMachineSimulator/README.txt

 The CSV must be exactly 8 columns.
 A comment can be written afterwards (It'll be ignored)

 The program assumes the state number is the linenumber.
-So state '0' will be present on the first line.
+So state '0' will be present on the first line. state '0' is always assumed to be the start state, and the last line is always assumed to be the final state.

 If you don't want the transition, write '-1' for the destination state number.
 An example of a state: